patchfx/patchfx.github.io/_posts/2020-05-22-creating-a-ruby-gem-with-rust.markdown

 you might need extra performance, that you just don't get from Ruby and Rust is an extremely good candidate for that.

+You can view the full source code on [GitHub](https://github.com/patchfx/helloworld)